philippejer/opentk/README.md

 https://www.nuget.org/packages/OpenTK.Next/1.2.2336.6514-pre
 https://www.nuget.org/packages/OpenTK.Next.GLControl/1.2.2336.6514-pre

-*The CustomOpenTK.Next package id will no longer be used for future releases.
+*The OpenTK.Next package id will no longer be used for future releases.

 ### 2014-07-24